computational-cell-analytics/user-study-v3/README.md

 To run the annotations with CellPose:
 - Clone the cellpose repository from: https://github.com/MouseLand/cellpose
 - Create cellpose enviroment using conda with python 3.9: `conda create --name cellpose python=3.9 -c conda-forge`
-- Activate the environment: `mamba activate cellpose`
+- Activate the environment: `conda activate cellpose`
 - Install **CellPose v2.3.2** using
     - `python -m pip install cellpose[gui]==2.3.2`
     - OR, if you're using zsh: `python -m pip install 'cellpose[gui]'==2.3.2`